CPalas/t-wiki/README.md

 3. directory might be 'master' or 'docs'
 4. after, in the same section Settings/GitHub Pages, the link for the website is visible
 link: https://cpalas.github.io/t-wiki/
-that is //<username>.github.io/<repname>/
-As the rep is public Mdified HTML code to avoid robot search on the single page:
+that is //<username>.github.io/<repname>/ as the rep is public Modified HTML code to avoid robot search on the single page by inserting:
 <meta name="robots" content="noindex"> in the head section